darthneel/sql_notes/README.md

 * Applications versus database
 * Server, client, localhost, networking
 * Anatomy of a database
+  * Multiple schemas with multipel tables in each schema
+  * Example with Petco schema, dogs and owners table
-What is relational data?
+* What is relational data?
-  * Data model - tables are entities - example of dogs
-  * VERY brief example of dogs and dog owners
+  * VERY brief explanation of WHY we want dogs and dog owners to be related.
+(Do not yet discuss how to do it)
-* Goal of SQL is to easily allow us to work with subsets of data
+* Goal of SQL is to easily allow us to recall and work with subsets of data

 ## Up and Running [15 mins]